joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 * Handle when the user indicates that they are not a bot with the `onChange` prop.
   * Save the verification token provided by the reCAPTCHA widget to the state
 * Handle when there's an error with the `onErrored` prop
-* When submitting your form/performing the action, check that the user verified they were not a bot and send the `recaptchaToken` with your request to the backend.
+* When submitting your form/performing the action, check that the user verified they were not a bot and send the `recaptchaToken` with your request to the server.

-### 5. Backend Setup
+### 5. Server Setup

-We need to setup our backend to keep our **secret key** and use it to verify the reCAPTCHA token we get from our frontend.
+We need to setup our server to keep our **secret key** and use it to verify the reCAPTCHA token we get from our client.

 Store your secret key in an environment variable using a `.env` file with the following content.
 ```